Session Type(s): Panel

 She is particularly proud of her work at DANY, where she helped to develop and implement one of the country’s first and most expansive implicit bias training programs for prosecutors during a time when the Black Lives Matter movement was coming into the public consciousness.

-Francisco “Cisco” Aguilar was born in Tucson, Arizona to a working class family making the most of the American Dream.
+Aguilar was born in Tucson, Arizona to a working-class family making the most of the American Dream.
+They worked hard to give Cisco the opportunities he had growing up, and he has done his best to make them proud.
 The first in his family to graduate from college, Cisco has a Bachelor of Science degree in finance and accounting, MBA and J.D. all from the University of Arizona.
-Fresh out of college, he had the opportunity to serve as an intern in Senator Harry Reid’s leadership office.
+Secretary Aguilar is a member of the Nevada, California, and Arizona Bars.

-Cisco moved to Nevada more than 20 years ago, and in his time in the Silver State he has built strong relationships with community leaders and organizations across partisan and ideological boundaries.
-He spent those years helping build Nevada up, as Chairman of the Nevada Athletic Commission and Special Counsel to Jim Rogers, Chancellor of the Nevada System of Higher Education.
-He also formerly served as General Counsel for Agassi Graf, the management company for tennis legends Andre Agassi and Stefanie Graf, and the Andre Agassi Foundation for Education.
+He has worked as Special Counsel to Jim Rogers, Chancellor of the Nevada System of Higher Education and formerly served as General Counsel for Agassi Graf, the management company for tennis legends Andre Agassi and Stefanie Graf, and the Andre Agassi Foundation for Education.

 Other sessions: To Protect Our Elections, We Must Protect Those Who Run Them